 According to the Centers for Disease Control, almost half of all Americans have at least one of the three key risk factors for heart disease – high blood pressure, high cholesterol and smoking.
-The good news is, these can be impacted with simple lifestyle changes.
+The good news is that these can be controlled by simple lifestyle changes.
 Some risk factors, like age, race and gender can’t be controlled.

 Dr. Christopher Stout with Mercy Clinic Cardiac, Thoracic and Vascular Surgery has seven tips for reducing your risk for heart disease.